 Dangers of Xanax Abuse

-In our society, many people believe that popping pills is the solution to all problems.
-Teens are often under the impression that taking prescription drugs is not as bad as taking street drugs.
-When Xanax is used exactly as prescribed, it isn’t usually a dangerous drug, but when a teen uses Xanax that was prescribed for someone else, or takes Xanax or other benzodiazepines in a different way than they were prescribed, he or she can run into problems.
+When Xanax is used precisely as prescribed, it isn’t usually dangerous.
+Still, when a teen uses Xanax that was prescribed for someone else or takes Xanax or other benzodiazepines in a different way than they were prescribed, they can run into problems.
 Some of the side effects of abusing Xanax include:

 - Drowsiness or severe sedation